bagggage/bg-blog/content/posts/gdscript-dev-02.md

 void jit_func(Object* p_script_instance, Variant* p_members, const Variant* p_constants, const Variant** p_args);
 ```

 - `p_script_instance`: A pointer to the `Object` retrieved as `p_instance->owner` from `gdscript_vm.cpp`.
-It’s used for calling instance methods, accessing fields, and more.
+It's used for calling instance methods, accessing fields, and more.
 - `p_members`: A pointer to the array of all members of the current `GDScriptInstance`.
 This speeds up addressing the required member in the script since the position (index) of the desired field is known in advance.
-This includes only fields declared within the script (if I’m not mistaken).
+This includes only fields declared within the script (if I'm not mistaken).
 - `p_constants`: A pointer to an array of constants that, one way or another, require their address to be taken within the function.
 - `p_args`: An array of pointers to the function arguments.
-This is a common approach in Godot’s codebase for making generalized function calls, where the types and arguments are only known at runtime.
+This is a common approach in Godot's codebase for making generalized function calls, where the types and arguments are only known at runtime.

 ## Code Generator